phsimon/LSTM_Last.fm/README.md

 The data building is included in these notebooks.
 However as it takes time to run, we implement the possibility to output files, so that they can be reload later (without running the data processing). this process is lead by the boolean **DATA_SAVED** (if True, the data building part should be skipped, and only

 ### Baselines
-Contains a notebooks gathering many common recommender used as baseline and comparison
+Contains a notebooks gathering many common recommender used as baseline.
+Contain as well at the end of the notebook the part **"Commutativity stats"** performed on the dataset
 - "RS_assessement.ipynb" for common Recommender systems used as reference

 ### Dataset